 Leslie Street Spit

-If you’re looking for a great place to walk, run or bike—and get an unobstructed view of the Toronto skyline, make your way to Leslie Street Spit, a man-made peninsula which extends five kilometers into Lake Ontario from the base of Leslie Street.
+If you’re looking for a great place to walk, run or bike—and get an unobstructed view of the Toronto skyline while you do it, make your way to Leslie Street Spit, a man-made peninsula which extends five kilometers into Lake Ontario from the base of Leslie Street.
 In addition to Instagram-worthy views of the city, Leslie Street Spit is also home to Tommy Thompson Park, which has some of the best bird watching opportunities in Toronto.

 Thompson Hotel Rooftop